 - LOG IN: Educators will need to create a log in to reserve tickets for an Access Opera event.
 This information will go directly into our database to streamline the reservation and ticketing process.
 Once you have a log in, you will be able to use your account to make reservations for any of our ticketed programs (Access Opera, Masterclasses, etc.)

 - RESERVATIONS: Reservations are taken on a first come, first serve basis.
 Please fill out ALL fields on the registration form carefully.
-You should receive two separate confirmations of your reservation – an immediate automated one, and a second personal confirmation from Austin Opera within 3 business work days.
-If you do not, please contact Debra Erck, Director of Education as soon as possible at email@example.com.
+You should receive two separate confirmations of your reservation – an immediate automated one, and a second personal confirmation from Austin Opera within 3 business workdays.
+Contact Debra Erck, Director of Education at firstname.lastname@example.org if you have any questions or concerns with the registration process.

-- ATTENDANCE RESTRICTIONS: We can not accept reservations will fewer than 4 students for our Access Opera events.
+- ATTENDANCE RESTRICTIONS: We cannot accept reservations will fewer than 4 students for our Access Opera events.
 If you have a group with fewer than 4 students, please call our Box Office at 512-472-5992 to inquire about special prices for student tickets to one of our performances.
+Check the age recommendations stated above for each production before registering.
+Please no strollers or babes in arms.

 - ATTENDING THE OPERA: When you arrive for the performance, tickets will be scanned as you enter the Long Center.
 This will provide us with accurate information regarding who is attending our dress rehearsals.
 Groups that do not show up or do not use all of their tickets may lose the privilege of participating in this program in the future.
 You are encouraged to email us as soon as possible if you have extra tickets that will not be used so we can pass them along to students on our wait list.